xinwangjlu/xinwangjlu.github.io/_pages/about.md

 **********

 I am an Associate Professor in School of Artificial Intelligence at Jilin University.
-My research interests lie in the general area of Artifiicial Intelligence, Machine Learning and Data Mining.
+My research interests lie in the general area of Artificial Intelligence, Machine Learning and Data Mining.
 Recently, with my students and collaborators, we focus on trustworthy graph neural networks, out-of-distribution generalization of graph data, knowledge editing and fairness in large language models.

 Emails: xinwang at jlu.edu.cn, xinwangjlu at gmail.com